-The perfect proportions of TheRoyal Crescent Hotel & Spa in Bath’s architecture, the cobblestones underfoot and the views of the hills and honey-coloured city epitomise English elegance.
-The hotel, bang in the centre of this iconic terraced street, is a neoclassical delight inside and out following a transformative renovation, and as comfortable as can be, with fine dining, an even finer spa and consistently old-fashioned, first-class service.
+TheRoyal Crescent Hotel & Spa has perfect proportions, cobblestones underfoot and the views of the honey-coloured city of Bath.
+Sitting in the center of the famous crescent street, the hotel epitomises English elegance – a neoclassical delight inside and out, with fine dining, an even finer spa and consistently first-class service.

 The grand Sir Percy Blakeney Suite (a Master Suite) has a vast drawing room – all neutrals and golds – and a handsome (decorative) fireplace, and is the only suite with both the hotel’s magnificent views: the park and trees fading into the distance in front, and the hotel’s beautiful gardens and one-time coachhouse buildings at the foot of the city rising up behind.
 The bedroom’s a tasteful pink-and-white confection, four-poster and all.
 In the coachhouses’ conservatory extension, the capacious Beau Nash Suite (a Deluxe Suite) has a charming living room that opens out onto the gardens.

 A dip in the indoor pool, in the spa building below a high stone ceiling, is so peaceful it’s verging on a religious experience (the church-like vaulted windows add to the effect).